ArduPilot/ardupilot_wiki/dev/source/docs/USB-IDs.rst

 VID=0x1209 PID=0x5741
 =====================

-This ID is pending a pull request for http://pid.codes/ as of December 2019.
-Once accepted it will be a non-composite serial ID and will replace 0x0483/0x5740.
+This ID is one from http://pid.codes/, and is used by ArduPilot since January 2020.
+It is a non-composite serial ID.
+It is the default USB ID for boards non-composite USB devices, including bootloaders and all F4 based boards.

 VID=0x16D0 PID=0x0E65
 =====================